Cumbee History, Family Crest & Coats of Arms

 Another 27 words (2 lines of text) are included under the topic Early Cumbee Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cumbee family to the New World and Oceana
+Migration of the Cumbee family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Cumbee family emigrate to North America: John Coombs of Plymouth, settled in America in 1630; Anthony Coombs settled in 1640; and his parents gave him to the monks to be a priest, but he ran away with an English Bible.
 He became a blacksmith, and in the town of Wells he defended his farm against the Indians.
 John Coombs settled in Boston in 1662.
 Alistair Coombs settled in Maine in 1665.